openmrs/openmrs-standalone/README.md

 ## APPLICATION USER INTERFACE

 Tomcat Port					This is the port at which to run tomcat.
-MySQL Port					This is the port at which to run mysql
+MySQL Port					This is the port at which to run MariaDB

-File -> Quit				This menu item stops tomcat and mysql and then closes the application.
+File -> Quit				This menu item stops tomcat and MariaDB and then closes the application.
 File -> Launch Browser		This menu item opens the openmrs login page for the current web application context.
 File -> Clear Output		This clears the output log in the user interface text area.
 But does not clear the log file
 							written on the file system.

-Start						This button runs tomcat, which will automatically start the mysql database engine if it
+Start						This button runs tomcat, which will automatically start the MariaDB database engine if it
 							was not already running.
-For the embedded mysql, the first connection automatically starts the mysql engine.
+For the embedded MariaDB4j, the first connection automatically starts the MariaDB engine.

-Stop						This button stops tomcat and then also stops the mysql database engine, without closing the application.
+Stop						This button stops tomcat and then also stops the MariaDB database engine, without closing the application.

 NOTE: Minimizing or Maximizing the application window does not have any effect on the server.
 The window close icon will stop